Zero Carb Snacks – Must-Have Snacks in Your Diet Plan

 According to the US Department of Agriculture, an egg (neither too large nor too small) contains one gram of carbs.
 (Source)

-However, eggs are a good source of choline and vitamin B12, which are good for the brain.
-To make poached eggs, you’ll need to cut the egg in half lengthwise.
+However, eggs are a good source of choline and vitamin B12, which are suitable for the brain.
+You’ll need to cut the egg in half lengthwise to make poached eggs.

 Put all the egg yolks away, and then mix them with Dijon mustard, salt, seasonings, pepper, mayonnaise, etc. Pour this filling again into the egg whites and add a dash of paprika.